 - Some require fuel, so you’ll need to keep extra gas on hand or know where you can fill up while on your trip.

 - Some campsites do not allow the use of portable generators due to how much noise they make.

 The Pros of a Small Portable Generator for Camping

 When you’re out wild camping, hiking from place to place you could be miles from your nearest power outlet.
 Here’s where a small portable generator could make all the difference.

 For instance, the US National Park Service reported that the most common injury is a sprained ankle or broken bone when out in the wild.
 In this scenario, a small portable generator comes up trumps.
 In this scenario, it could be hours until you’re found.
 A small generator can keep your phone charged or a GPS tracker online so help can find you.

-For less than $200 dollars, this is what RIVER mini was built for.
-Hold it in your hand or throw it in your backpack, at 6.3lbs it’s super lightweight.
+For less than $300 dollars, this is what River 2 was built for.
+Hold it in your hand or throw it in a large backpack, at 7.7lbs it’s super lightweight.
 For its pint-sized stature, it packs a punch.
 It has a 300W output meaning it can power phones, laptops, GPS trackers, and small heating systems for hours on end and even power bigger appliances like .

 Camping on Your Agenda